hoaphumanoid/hoap3_trajectories/README.md

 # Trajectories for the humanoid robot HOAP-3

-A set of movement trajectories developed for the humanoid robot HOAP-3
+A set of movement trajectories developed for the humanoid robot HOAP-3 during my [PhD thesis](http://miguelgfierro.com/docs/gonzalez-fierro2014thesis.pdf).

 ## Starting the robot
 There are several ways to control the robot, the most usual is the wireless mode.